Things You'll Need

 Foam packing sheets

-Select a box that is two or more inches larger than your glass ornament.
-Be sure this box is sturdy so that the box can help keep your glass ornament safe during transport.
+Select a shipping box that is two or more inches larger than your glass ornament.
+Be sure this box is sturdy so that it can help protect and keep your glass ornament safe during transport.
+The best way to ship Christmas ornaments is by wrapping them securely and packing them in a very strong box or carton.
+You can purchase shipping boxes from department stores, office supply stores, discount chains and from your local Post Office, UPS or FedEx locations.

-Wrap the foam-wrapped glass ornament in two layers of bubble wrap, making sure to keep it snug, but not so tight that the pressure breaks the ornament.
+Roll the foam-wrapped glass ornament in two layers of bubble wrap, making sure to keep it snug, but not so tight that the pressure breaks the ornament.
+Tape the bubble wrap in place securely but not too tightly.

 Place packing peanuts on the bottom of the box, filling about half of it with them.
 Leave room for the ornament to be placed and surrounded by the rest of the packing peanuts.

 Place the wrapped ornament on top of the packing peanuts and fill in the remainder of the space with more packing peanuts.
-Fill the box with peanuts so that the box is full but not bulging.
+Fill the box with peanuts so that the box is full but not mounded with material to the point of overflowing.

 Tape the box with at least two layers of packing tape and write "FRAGILE" on all surfaces of the box, in large letters with the permanent marker.
 Make sure the color you use is bold and easy to see.